Lunar New Year 2026: Celebrating the Year of the Fire Horse

 When does the Lunar New Year start?

 Lunar New Year is traditionally celebrated by the Chinese on the second New Moon after the winter solstice.
-This year, such a New Moon will occur on January 29 at 12:36 GMT.
-Due to the difference in time zones, in China, it will occur on January 29 at 20:36.
+This year, such a New Moon will occur on February 17 at 12:01 GMT.

 When does the Lunar New Year end?

 Each year in the Chinese lunar calendar is represented by a particular animal: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, or Pig.
-2025 is the Year of the Snake, more precisely — the Wood Snake.
-According to astrologists, people born in the Year of the Wood Snake are supposed to have a high level of wisdom, logic, and philosophical knowledge.
+2026 is the Year of the Horse, more precisely — the Fire Horse.
+According to astrologists, people born in the Year of the Fire Horse are supposed to be hardworking, warm-hearted, and independent.
+The Horse is also associated with success and good fortune.

 Why is the Lunar New Year different every year?